Ren-Logronio/expo-gluestack-animation/readme.md

+# Gluestack UI Animations

+##### Gluestack Animation Components

+> Note: No such component as AnimatedLinearGradient, animating gradients from gluestack components might require some complicated workarounds

+* AnimatedText,
+* AnimatedView,
+* AnimatedPressable
+* AnimatedImage,
+* AnimatedScrollView,
+* AnimatedSafeAreaView,
+* AnimatedFlatList,
+* AnimatedSectionList,
+* AnimatePresence ( enables animation to wrapped animation components based on mount and unmount events )

+  SVG Related Animation Components
+* AnimatedSvg,
+* AnimatedRect,
+* AnimatedCircle,
+* AnimatedEllipse,
+* AnimatedLine,
+* AnimatedPolyline,
+* AnimatedPath,
+* AnimatedTSpan,
+* AnimatedTextPath,
+* AnimatedG,
+* AnimatedClipPath,

 ##### Gluestack Animation Aliases

-> aliases was intended to be used as generalization of animation props from animation libraries (e.g legendapp motion, framer motion, moti)
+aliases was intended to be used as generalization of animation props from animation libraries (e.g legendapp motion, framer motion, moti)

->
-> note: currently, only [legendapp motion](https://www.npmjs.com/package/@gluestack-style/legend-motion-animation-driver) is available for their animation, the gluestack team stated that driver for moti is available too but so far no npm package is present indicating that that was true
+> note: currently, only [legendapp motion](https://www.npmjs.com/package/@gluestack-style/legend-motion-animation-driver) is available for their animation, the gluestack team stated that driver for moti is available too but so far no npm package is present indicating that that was factual

 | Alias                     | Prop                     | Example Value                                                                                                                                                                                                                                                    | Notes                                                                                                                                                                                                   |
 | :------------------------ | ------------------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |